Ode to Humor

 So then I tried notable,

-Though aimed for collectible,
+Though aimed quite for quotable,

 That made her laugh